3dcitydb/3dcitydb-web-map/README.md

 The mobile extension makes use of the Geolocation API and the DeviceOrientation API in HTML5.
 The Geolocation API only functions via HTTPS since Google Chrome 50.
 Therefore, make sure the client is called from an HTTPS page or your own localhost.

+Since the 3DCityDB-Web-Map-Client may cause a large amount of data traffic, it is recommended to connect your mobile device to an available WLAN before starting the client.

 Additional important notes: